andreluza/butterfly_occupancy/README.md

 design and fit the multi-season occupancy model; “c3”: interpretation of results and figures
 \|——– 10-study-simulation-comparison-Identifiability: Script used to
-interpret simulations’ output.
-Produce figures in the main text and SI
+interpret the output of simulations.
+This script will produce figures shown in the main text and SI

-\|— *Empirical analyses*
+<span style="color:blue"> \|— *Empirical analyses*
-\|——– 11-study-… .R: scripts used to organize butterfly data, extract covariates, and create the occupancy dataset available in the folder “Processed_data”
-\|——– 11-study-empirical-plot-occupancy-data.R: script used to plot
+</span> \|——– 11-study-empirical-plot-occupancy-data.R: script used to
-butterfly data (Fig. 1)
+plot butterfly data (Fig. 1) with occupancy already available in the folder “Processed_data” (raw data contain sensitive data.
+Access to raw data must be requested from Observatoire FAUNA,
+<https://observatoire-fauna.fr/>).
+The folder that will store figures
+will be created here.
 \|——– 12-study-empirical-buffer-DataAnalysis-… .R: script used to
 analyze data at Bordeaux + 10 km buffer scale.
-One script per species - *P. icarus* and *L. dispar*
+One script per species - *P. icarus* and *L. dispar*.
 \|——– 13-study-empirical-buffer-Predictions-Maps-… .R: script used to
 make predictions and map estimated distribution at buffer scale.
 One script per species